 Parents apply for a place by completing the Common Application Form that is issued by the Local Authority (LA) where the child lives.
-For residents of another council area parents must use the Common Application Form provided locally.
-This will be forwarded to Cornwall.
+For residents of another council area (including Plymouth and Devon), parents must use the Common Application Form provided locally.
+This will be forwarded to Cornwall Council.